The Effects of Dexedrine Use

 Physically, Dexedrine may carry a link to long-term suppression of growth.
 Taking a stimulant medication consistently has been shown in some cases to slow the growth rate of the user.
 This can be seen by losing weight, failure to gain weight expectedly, and failure to grow taller.
 In some cases, Dexedrine can diminish appetite to a degree that extreme weight loss and malnutrition can occur 1.

-Some of the more harmful effects of Dexedrine use and abuse are ones that you cannot easily see: tolerance, dependence, and addiction.
+Some of the more harmful effects of Dexedrine use and abuse are ones that you cannot easily see: accumulated tolerance, substance dependence, and addiction.

 - Tolerance.
 People who take Dexedrine regularly will no longer feel the same benefit at the initial dose.
 This occurs as one develops a tolerance to the drug and the body begins to adapt to the higher levels of the neurotransmitters.
 To achieve the wanted results, the person using or abusing the substance will need to consume more of the substance or modify the frequency or route of use, which typically leads to tolerance 5.

-- Addiction.
-Even people prescribed and using Dexedrine appropriately can develop tolerance and dependence, but addiction is more commonly associated with Dexedrine abuse.
+- Drug addiction.
+Even people prescribed and using Dexedrine appropriately can develop tolerance and dependence, but addiction is more commonly associated with abuse.
 Addiction is a powerful desire to get and use the substance despite the high probability of negative repercussions.
 The thought and behavioral changes of addiction are believed to be brought on by brain impairment that results from chronic drug abuse 5.

 - Placing more importance on the drug than other priorities.